 - a.
 Decisions specifically excluded in the order of appointment; - b.
 Financial decisions; and, - c.
 The guardian or conservator of a protected person shall terminate upon the death of the protected person: Provided, that in the absence of an advanced directive or pre-need burial or cremation contract, after the death of the protected person, a guardian or a conservator, shall have authority to make decisions regarding the body of the deceased protected person for the purposes of authorizing an autopsy and making funeral arrangements.
-The guardian's or conservator's authority shall continue until an executor or an administrator has been appointed <a href="https://www.wvc.code.guardian.guardia
+The guardian's or conservator's authority shall continue until an executor or an administrator has been appointed WV Code §44A-4-5.
+Preparation for this should be discussed with the protected person and plans made and documented in advance to ensure protected person and plans made and documented in advance to ensure that the person's wishes are known and carried out to the extent possible.

 If the Department is serving as guardian the worker must ensure that the client is enrolled in a Medicare plan and that all necessary applications/enrollments are made on the client's behalf within thirty (30) days after the client is sixty-four (64) years and nine (9) months of age.
 This includes enrolling in Medicare Part A and B and/or C and selecting an appropriate plan under Medicare Part D that provides the best coverage for the client's individual medication needs.
 In addition, the worker must apply for Extra Help through the Social Security Office.
-Also, an application for QMB, SEIMB and/or QI-1 must be made through Income Maintenance for assistance in payment of the Medicare premium.
+Also, an application for QMB, SLIMB and/or QI-1 must be made through Income Maintenance for assistance in payment of the Medicare premium.